theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 includes tokenization, removing special characters, converting text to lowercase and stemming/lemmatizing words.

-4. **Ingestion**: The prepared abstract and fragment datasets are inserted into indices in OpenSearch to be searchable.
-We won't go into detail in a later section as there is nothing worth knowing.
+4. **Ingestion**: The preprocessed abstract and fragment datasets then get inserted into indices in OpenSearch to be searchable.
+We won't go into detail in a later section as this did not involve any interesting decisions.
 Ingestion is mostly configuration of the stored data format.

 To be a bit more precise, we want to elaborate on what information